iulicafarafrica/SpotifyAdBlocker/README.md

-#### Block Spotify ads for free via hosts file patching.
+#### Block Spotify ads for free via hosts file/non-hotfixable client downgrade/netutils.dll patching.
 May also block other types of ads.
-#### You may have to restart Spotify or even your computer for the patches to apply.
-#### Also requires admin perms to run.
+#### Requires admin perms to run, and 7z to unzip the release archive